Paras40/Mini_database/README.md

-# Mini_database_system
+# Json-formatter
-This tool will ask some details about you and store the data in a text file.
-It will gonna create a new text file automatically.
+A tool that can save your data in a json format.
+You can also read your json file through it.
+Requirements - os, json